dlzhry2/immunisation-fhir-api/lambda_code/README.md

 ### Run endpoint

-Rename `.envrc.default` to `.envrc` or merge it with your file. `direnv` will use them automatically in the terminal.
+Rename `.envrc.default` to `.envrc` or merge it with your existing file. `direnv` will use them automatically in the terminal.

 It contains the following variables: